kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-vs-reactive.md

 ---

-## Where virtual threads are usually the simpler default
+## Where virtual threads are usually the simpler default { #where-virtual-threads-default }

 Virtual threads are particularly compelling when the application is a conventional backend service whose work is mostly request/response and I/O-bound: